ESG Questionnaire Response - Ninety One

 As an asset manager, we have approached the implementation of this commitment in two ways:

-• The first is our footprint: Our own operations (Scope 1, 2 and 3 (category 6)).
-We intend to decarbonise our operations over time by investing in low-carbon energy, encouraging behaviour change and supporting initiatives that credibly contribute to a lower-carbon world.
+• The first is our footprint: Our own operations, Scope 1, 2 and 3 (category 6).
+We intend to decarbonize our operations over time by investing in low-carbon energy, encouraging behavior change and supporting initiatives that credibly contribute to a lower-carbon world.

 At a firm level, we have developed a process to assess the transition risk of the biggest emitting companies in our house portfolio.
-When committing to net zero, we were conscious that most companies globally, but particularly in emerging markets, do not yet have a clear plan on how they鈥檙e going to decarbonise by 2050.
+When committing to net zero, we were conscious that most companies globally, but particularly in emerging markets, do not yet have a clear plan on how they鈥檙e going to decarbonize by 2050.
 Therefore, it is our role as shareholders to encourage, measure and engage the high emitters in our portfolios on their transition and to go on the journey of transition alongside them, with a special focus on emerging markets.
-To ensure that we do this with integrity, we have developed an in-house 鈥楾ransition Plan Assessment鈥 (TPA) that scores our heaviest emitters on three key principles: level of ambition, credibility of plan, and implementation of plan.
+To ensure that we do this with integrity, we have developed an in-house 鈥楾ransition Plan Assessment鈥 (TPA) which is described above.

-Since our last submission, we are pleased to have completed 31 TPAs for our highest-emitting investee companies and have established a strategic-engagement process for our highest-emitting companies, linked to the output of these assessments.
-We have also made good progress against our net zero targets with 8.5% of financed emissions and 26.4% of corporate AUM having Science Based Target initiative (鈥淪BTi鈥) commitments or targets approved as at 31 March 2023.
+We are now pleased to have completed 44 TPAs for our highest-emitting investee companies and have established a strategic-engagement process for our highest-emitting companies, linked to the output of these assessments.
+We have also made good progress against our net zero targets with 10.9% of financed emissions and 26.6% of corporate AUM having Science Based Target initiative (鈥淪BTi鈥) commitments or targets approved as at 31 March 2024.

 10. Describe how you analyze the effectiveness of your investment strategy when taking into consideration different climate-related scenarios, including 1.5 degree and 2 degree Celsius warming scenarios.